Viasat Internet for Seniors

 Unlimited Bronze 12 for Middle-of-the-Road Internet Users

-Viasat’s Unlimited Bronze 12 plan gives you the same speed (up to 12 Mbps) and the same streaming quality (360p, for all you video geeks out there) as the Basic 12.
+Viasat’s Unlimited Bronze 12 plan gives you the same speed (up to 12 Mbps) and similar streaming quality (360p, for all you video geeks out there) as the Basic 12.
 The difference is that this plan comes with 100 GB of unlimited data.

 “Wait a sec,” I can hear you saying, “100 GB of unlimited data?
 Which is it, 100 GB or unlimited?”
 Great question.

-With Viasat’s unlimited internet plans, you’ll never actually run out of data.
+With Viasat’s unlimited internet plans, you’ll never burn through all your data.
 Once you reach your “cap” (which is 100 GB with the Bronze 12 plan), Viasat will “prioritize” customers who haven’t reached their monthly cap yet.
 In other words, they’ll slow your connection down a bit.

 FYI: New to satellite internet?
 Become an expert.
-Check out our internet buyer’s guide for seniors for the best tips, deals, and tech know-how.
+Check out our internet buyer’s guide for seniors for tips, deals, and tech know-how.

 Annoying?
 It can be.
 But before you run out and tell everyone at happy hour what sneaks those satellite internet companies are, consider this: We appreciate that Viasat still lets you use data even after you’ve reached your cap.
 Some providers will completely cut you off after you hit your data limit, so this is a perk with Viasat.